-And let’s face it, new advertising happens about as frequently as trips to the dentist.
-You only tend to do it when you need to, and there’s always a certain amount of pain involved.
+Because let’s face it, new advertising’s a bit like going to the dentist.
+You only do it when you need to.
+And there’s always a certain amount of pain involved.

-So, to keep those advertising evaluation brain cells in shape, it’s worth giving them a work-out on other company’s advertising.
-And to be honest, it’s always more fun picking apart someone else’s advertising, than trying to fix your own.
+So, to keep those advertising evaluation brain cells in shape, give them a work-out on other company’s advertising.
+And let’s be honest, it’s always fun picking apart someone else’s work to see if you could have done it better.

 Reverse engineer the ad

 So, where do you start?
-Well, firstly you need to pick an advert.
+Well, first you need to pick an advert.
 And that’s easy, because good advertising gets noticed and remembered.

-So, you start by thinking about adverts that you’ve noticed and remembered.
+So, you start by thinking about adverts you’ve noticed and remembered.

-See if you can reverse-engineer key elements of the communications brief from what you see.
+See if you can reverse-engineer key elements of the brief from what you see.

-All areas that good adverts and good communication briefs should cover.
+All areas which good adverts and briefs should cover.

-It’s fun, because let’s face it, everyone has their own opinion about advertising.
-And there’s no pressure on you to get it right or wrong.
+It’s fun, because let’s face it, everyone has an opinion about advertising.
+And there’s no pressure on you to get it right.

-Let’s be clear, we’re talking about a step up from taking the mickey out of an advert with your mates over a drink.
+Let’s be clear, we’re talking about a step up from taking the mickey out of an advert with your mates at the pub.
 We’re talking about a more thoughtful unpicking of a piece of creative work.
 Like taking an X-Ray of the advert, to work out what’s going on behind what you can see.

 (By the way, the concept of “X-raying” a piece of creative content comes from the excellent The Art of X-Ray Reading by Roy Peter Clark.
 Well worth a read)